cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.4.0-release-notes.md

 Log failures when trying to restore state
 -----------------------------------------

-When, due to whatever reason, a rescan of Omni Layer transactions is triggered during a start, the reason for the rescan is written to the log file.
+When, due to whatever reason, a rescan of Zus Layer transactions is triggered during a start, the reason for the rescan is written to the log file.

 Add system for random database consistency checks
 -----------------------------------------

 During startup, the existence of a collection of historical transactions is checked to detect DB inconsistencies.
-In this case, all Omni Layer transcations are rescaned during the start.
+In this case, all Zus Layer transcations are rescaned during the start.

 Add checkpoint for block 562708